sst/guide/_chapters/add-a-list-all-the-notes-api.md

 }
 {% endhighlight %}

-Run
+And invoke our function.

 {% highlight bash %}
 $ serverless webpack invoke --function list --path event.json
 {% endhighlight %}

-The response will look similar to this
+The response should look similar to this.

 {% highlight json %}
 [
   {